terraform-cisco-modules/easy-imm-comprehensive-example/README.md

 | <a name="provider_utils"></a> [utils](#provider\_utils) | 0.1.2 |

 ## NOTE:
-**Sensitive Variables cannot be added to a for_each loop, use the variables below to add sensitive values for policies.**
+**When the Data is merged from the YAML files it will run through modules in a for_each loop.
+Sensitive Variables cannot be added to a for_each loop, use the variables below to add sensitive values for policies.**

 ## Inputs